 As this piece is just a snippet of who Nicole Mathias-Browne truly is, stay tuned for the second part of the interview - a full video interview to be released within the next month where Nicole shares more details about her life whilst showing us how to bake a family favourite cake.
 We better make sure our oven is clean!!

-Vanessa is a Senior Consultant at Parity Consulting, Mother, Wife, bike rider, avid reader and volunteer at Gift of Bread.
+Vanessa is a Division Lead at Parity Consulting, Mother, Wife, bike rider, avid reader and volunteer at Gift of Bread.
 She has worked in the financial services industry for over 15 years and is known for building strong connections and relationships with both the Clients and Candidates she works for.
 Being responsible for matching great talent with the best companies is what she loves to do.

 Parity Consulting works with clients who embrace diverse and inclusive environments and empower their teams to bring their authentic whole self to work.
 We encourage people with different beliefs, abilities, backgrounds and life experiences to contact us.